ncortes04/blogy/README.md

 Users are able to create their own blog posts, complete with a bold header, a large cover image in which that user can upload, and engaging content.
 The blogging process is streamlined and user-friendly, with a built-in post editor and a preview for what the post will look like.

-With Blogar, customizing your personal profile is a breeze.
+With Blogy, customizing your personal profile is a breeze.
 You can easily update your profile picture by navigating to your user profile and selecting the pencil option.
 From there, users can upload a new profile picture, update their designation, and update their bio.

-Experience the power of storytelling and community with Blogar.
+Experience the power of storytelling and community with Blogy.
 Explore our wide array of blogs, engage with confidence, and begin your blogging journey with ease.

 # How It Works: Showcasing My Skills